 Many industries impose specific safety requirements when it comes to the kind of boots that their workers can select.
 Their primary consideration is safety, and rightly so.
 But how many employers also have comfort requirements?

 Our Top Picks – Scroll down to read reviews!

 Most Comfortable Work Boots For Men: Comfort….or Lack of Discomfort?

 Ah, comfort…..what exactly does that mean when we’re talking about work boots?
 Comfortable work boots aren’t going to provide the same kind of comfort that bedroom slippers or house-shoes do.

-Well, basically there are three kinds of discomfort you want to avoid in selecting work boots:
+Well, basically there are four kinds of discomfort you want to avoid in selecting work boots:

 - Abrasion: Causing pain by rubbing against your skin or squeezing your toes;

 - Insufficient Support: It will make your legs ache when you’ve been standing all day on a hard surface.